 Blueprint/Coaching: Here, I help authors develop and outline their book ideas, and then coach them as they write their books, reviewing and giving feedback on the chapters as they write.

 Editorial Analysis: This service is for authors who have already completed their rough draft manuscripts.
 I will do a line-by-line review, finding all the problem areas, and then offer specific feedback on how to tighten up their manuscript and bring it to the next level (closer to publishing!).

 The difference in the quality of writing in a manuscript is highly influenced by when I get to first lay eyes on it.
-With Blueprint/Coaching, I get to work with authors and help shape their book from day one.
+As a book writing coach, I get to work with authors and help shape their book from day one.
 With an Editorial Analysis, the house is pretty much built.